StyleMe3D: Stylization with Disentangled Priors by Multiple Encoders on 3D Gaussians: Method:

-To further enhance the texture details of 3D gaussian, multiscale stylization strategy is introduced into the optimization process.
-Following the silimar approach from \coloredcite{cityblue}{gatys2017controlling,galerne2024sgsst}, we employ VGG-19 \coloredcite{cityblue}{simonyan2014very} to extract high-resolution texture features through its shallow convolutional layers.
-We use N rendered images~(each image is represented as \( I_{\text{v}} \)) from the source 3D gaussian and style reference image \( I_{\text{ref}} \) to compute multi-scale Gram matrix correlations and formulate the style objectiveness as follows:
+To further enhance the texture details of 3D gaussian, multiscale stylization strategy is introduced into the optimization process, called Simultaneously Optimized Scale~(SOS) \cite{galerne2024sgsst}.
+Following the silimar approach from \cite{gatys2017controlling}, we employ VGG-19 \cite{simonyan2014very} to extract high-resolution texture features through its shallow convolutional layers.
+We use N rendered images~(each image is represented as \( I_{\text{v}} \)) from the source 3D gaussian and style reference image \( I_{\text{ref}} \) to compute multi-scale Gram matrix correlations and formulate the style objective as follows:

 where \( G(\cdot) \) denotes Gram matrix computation,\( \phi_{\text{VGG}}^l \) represents features from the \( l \)-th VGG layer and $L_{s}=\{ReLU\_k\_1, k \in {1, 3, 5}\}$.